InformedChoice/armed-exterminators/content/services/rodent-control.md

 # Rodent Control in Pasadena, CA

 Hearing scratching in the walls?
 Finding droppings in your pantry?
 Pasadena's warm climate allows **roof rats** and **house mice** to thrive year-round.
-Armed Exterminators has specialized in **safe, effective rodent removal** for over 20 years, protecting homes and businesses throughout the San Gabriel Valley.
+Armed Exterminators has specialized in **safe, effective rodent removal** for 28 years, protecting homes and businesses throughout the San Gabriel Valley.

 ## Why Pasadena Gets Rodents